Pegah-Asadi/Data-Analysis-Schema/README.md

 - Line/bar charts for trends
 - KPI cards for impact ($, %, time savings)
 - Clear labels + filters (e.g., date, user segment, experiment group)
 - Tools: Tableau, Looker, Power BI, Metabase

-✅ Example:
-KPI Card: Engagement ↑ 15% | Churn ↓ 2%
-Chart: Feature usage trendline (last 30 days) by group

 🎨 Tip: Keep it clean, consistent, and filterable.

+&nbsp;

-### 📝 2.
-Create a “TL;DR” Slide — “One Slide, One Story”
+### 2. 📝 Create a “TL;DR” Slide — “One Slide, One Story”

 Purpose: Quickly convey the essence of your analysis in 30 seconds or less.